 Located in Fayetteville, GA 30215

 Designed to inspire curiosity and confidence from the very start, our program immerses children in rich, self-directed exploration guided by Montessori principles.
-We blend teacher-led instruction with family participation and community connection.
-We share regular insights into each child’s progress so families feel supported and involved every step of the way.
+Through thoughtful, hands-on instruction, we also create space for meaningful family connection and community involvement.
+Families receive regular insights into their child’s progress so they feel supported and involved every step of the way.

 Cost